 If you want to settle in and watch some movies without having to stop to refuel too often, you might want to look at the Champion Dual Fuel Inverter.

 At a 500-watt load (more than enough to cover a television and a DVD player), it will last for nearly 12 hours.

-Like the Briggs & Stratton model, this generator has the potential to be fairly loud but the noise level should still be within the realm of reason.
+Like the Briggs & Stratton model, this generator has the potential to be fairly loud, but the noise level should still be reasonable.

 Wrapping it up

-It’s usually possible to power a TV with a portable generator but it’s important to understand the wattage needs to know if your generator can handle it.
+It’s usually possible to power a TV with a portable generator, but it’s important to understand your wattage needs and generator capacity.